Markov bases and generalized Lawrence liftings: Generalized Lawrence liftings

-\begin{Remark} {\em In the literature there are two definitions of the Markov complexity.
-The first was introduced in \cite{SS}, as the smallest integer $m$ such that there exists a Markov basis of $\Lambda (A,B,r)$ of type less than or equal to $m$ for any $r\ge 2$.
-This Markov complexity is always finite, since there exists one minimal Markov basis inside the Graver basis and thus this Markov complexity is always smaller than the Graver complexity.
-Essential in the computation of this Markov complexity is Theorem~\ref{same_complexity} that guarantees all minimal Markov bases have the same complexity in the case that $\mathcal{L}_{A,B}$ is a positive lattice.
+\begin{Remark} {\em As pointed out in the introduction, in the literature there are two definitions of Markov complexity.
+The one introduced in \cite{SS}, namely the smallest integer $m$ such that there exists a Markov basis of $\Lambda (A,B,r)$ of type less than or equal to $m$ for any $r\ge 2$, is always finite: there exists a minimal Markov basis inside the Graver basis and thus (this) Markov complexity is always smaller than the Graver complexity.
+When $\mathcal{L}_{A,B}$ is a positive lattice then Theorem \ref{same_complexity} becomes essential in the computation of this Markov complexity: it guarantees that all minimal Markov bases have the same complexity.
+Even when $\mathcal{L}_{A,B}$ is a non positive lattice this Markov complexity is finite.
+For example, the Markov complexity of $(A,B)$ of Example \ref{final_example} is equal to 2.
 The second definition was given in \cite{HS} where the Markov complexity of $(A,B)$ is the largest type of any element in the universal Markov basis of $\Lambda (A,B,r)$ as $r$ varies.
-In the second case, it follows from the previus discussions that the Markov complexity $m(A,B)$ is finite if and only if $\mathcal{L}_{A,B}$ is a positive lattice and in this case all minimal Markov bases of $\Lambda(A, B, r)$ have the same complexity for every $r\geq 2$.
-In the Example \ref{final_example} the first Markov complexity is equal to two, while the second is infinite.
+It is clear form Theorem~\ref{prim_lem} that this Markov complexity is infinite if $\mathcal{L}_{A,B}$ is a non positive lattice.
+We point out that when $\mathcal{L}_{A,B}$ is a positive lattice which is the main case of interest in Algebraic Statistics, by Theorem~\ref{same_complexity}, all minimal Markov bases of $\Lambda(A, B, r)$ have the same complexity for $r\geq 2$ and thus the definition of \cite{HS} agrees computationally with the definition of \cite{SS}. } \end{Remark}

-We point out that in the case that $\mathcal{L}_{A,B}$ is a positive lattice, which is the main case of interest in Algebraic Statistics, it follows from Theorem \ref{same_complexity} that both definitions of the Markov complexity are equivalent.} \end{Remark}

 {\bf Acknowledgment}.
 This paper was partially written during the visit of the first and third author at the University of Ioannina.
 The third author was supported by a Romanian grant awarded by UEFISCDI, project number $83/2010$, PNII-RU code TE$\_46/2010$, program Human Resources, ``Algebraic modeling of some combinatorial objects and computational applications''.